It is important for businesses of all sizes to create an easy to manage document destruction program.

 Many businesses and organizations may have dozens or even hundreds of different departments, each with their own method of disposing of paperwork and each on a different schedule.

-A more effective plan is to have a records manager for the entire organization plan a consistent procedure to use department wide.
+A more effective plan is to have a records management and retention policy for the entire organization to ensure a consistent procedure to use company-wide.

-3. Records should be destroyed on a consistent schedule and not in a disorganized way.
+3. Records should be destroyed properly, consistently, and frequently

 Consistency is key.
 Papers accumulated daily in the locked paper consoles in a department should be shredded on a weekly or monthly basis.